gzachariadis/Windows-10/README.md

 * [Disable Steps Recorder](Pre-Install/NtLite/Registry/Windows%20Features/Disable%20Steps%20Recorder.reg) -
 Steps Recorder (Problem Steps Recorder) assists in troubleshooting problems by capturing a screenshot for every mouse or keyboard click.

+* [Enable Task Manager](Pre-Install/NtLite/Registry/Windows%20Features/Enable%20Task%20Manager.reg) - The Windows Task Manager is a powerful tool packed with useful information, from your system's overall resource usage to detailed statistics about each process

+* [Disable USB Write Protection](Pre-Install/NtLite/Registry/Windows%20Features/Disable%20USB%20Write%20Protection.reg) - Write Protection Mode is a hardware or software feature that prevents the files on a USB drive from being removed, copied or altered.

 ### Windows Settings